narasimhan-v/narasimhan-v.github.io/_posts/2020-06-12-Writing-Avocado-Test-Suites.md

 2. Controlled by what the other tests do to the system
 3. Handling various options that can be specific to each test

-I used the word orchestrating, so that we can compare this with a various musicians in a music orchestra or various dancers in a dance group choreographed.
+I used the word orchestrating, so that we can compare this with various musicians in a music orchestra or various dancers in a dance group choreographed.

 ***Test Suite is not just running multiple tests, but much more than that.***